 Ideally, yes.
 If you’re sexually active and have sex with new or multiple sex partners, you should do STD tests after every new sexual encounter, especially if you have unprotected sex.

-Should you get STD tested in a long-term relationship?
+How often should you get tested in a relationship?

 How often should you get STD tested if you have multiple partners?

-It's a good idea to get tested for STDs every three to six months if you have multiple partners.
-Regular testing is important because it helps catch infections early, making sure you get the treatment you need and reducing the risk of passing STDs to others.
+It's a good idea to get tested for STDs every three to six months if you have multiple sexual partners.
+Regular testing is important because it helps catch infections early, makes sure you get the treatment you need, and reduces the risk of passing STDs to others.
 It's also a good practice to get tested before starting a new sexual relationship and to talk about testing with your partners to take care of everyone's sexual health.

 Can one partner test positive for STD and the other negative?

-Yes, one partner can test positive for an STI, and the other to test negative.
+Yes, it’s possible for one partner to test positive for an STI and the other to test negative.
 For example, it could be that one partner had an undiagnosed or untreated STI from a past sexual encounter.
 Everyone’s body (and immune system) is different, so just because one partner tests negative doesn’t mean the other doesn’t need to get tested.